Akhdam: Activism and international visibility

-Stereotypes and global discource on race
+Stereotypes and global discourse on race

-The Akhdams are associated with a number of stereotypes.
-They are considered immoral because they let their wives interact with men, ignorant of the Islamic religion, lenient towards theft and alcohol, or they are nomads without any property.
+The Akhdam are associated with a number of stereotypes.
+They are considered immoral because men let their wives interact with other men, ignorant of the Islamic religion, lenient towards theft and alcohol, or they are nomads without any property.

 The emergence of the notion of race and racism in contemporary Yemen is linked to the emergence of the European racial configuration in the 1930s and then in Egypt following the revolution of 1952.
-In the Middle East, it is the "unsuriyya" term that will spread.
-The notion of “unsuriyya” or racism emerged in public discourse in Yemen in the 1950s as a critique of Hashemite privilege.
-Akhdams activists and politicians rely on the color of their skin to denounce the marginalization of their people.
+In the Middle East, it is the "'unsuriyya" term that will spread.
+The notion of “'unsuriyya” or racism emerged in public discourse in Yemen in the 1950s as a critique of Hashemite privilege.
+Akhdam activists and politicians rely on the color of their skin to denounce the marginalization of their people.
 This amplifies their international visibility.